-The following comments summarise some saliant points that may otherwise go unnoticed.
+The following comments summarise some salient points that may otherwise go unnoticed.

 Times have special requirements when it comes to precision and, hence, data types.
 We anticipate at some time in the future that one or two new data types may be added to the FITS standard that will address this requirement.
-In the meantime,

-As an alternative to a 128 bit quad floating point (IEEE 754-2008) we recommend that relative elapsed times may be expressed as 2D, but require that the first element of the 2D doublet vector contain the integer part, the second the fractional part of time.
+In the meantime, we recommend that relative elapsed times may be expressed as 2D, but require that the first element of the 2D doublet vector contain the integer part, the second the fractional part of time.
 This is, in a way, an unfortunate bandaid, but not unprecedented, since the device is used in various ephemeris and timing packages.